CrateTools/comfyui-preview-image-monitor/README.md

 - Adding  1366 × 768,  2560 × 1440  and  1536 × 864  resolutions.

 #
-🐍 Special Thanks to PyGame 🐍
+Special Thanks to PyGame
 Preview Image Monitor relies on the powerful Pygame library to handle cross-platform window creation, display management, and image rendering.
 We extend our sincere thanks to the Pygame developers and contributors for their invaluable work. https://github.com/pygame
 #
-📰 NEWS📰
+NEWS
 #
-🖥️🖥️Preview Image Monitor v2.0🖥️🖥️ is out!
+Preview Image Monitor v2.0 is out!

 Tools to facilitate look development, on-screen references, information and scopes among other improvements.